Learning Design Audit · Private · May 2026

 Member-level feedback that creates visible value inside the community

-Each member who completes the diagnostic receives a personal report showing where their reasoning is strong, where it is breaking down, what that pattern means for their trading, and what to do about it.
+Each member who completes the diagnostic receives a personal report showing where their reasoning is strong, where it is failing, what that pattern means for their trading, and what to do about it.
 This creates visible, concrete value inside the community without disrupting the existing teaching rhythm.
 It also creates a community event: members comparing scores, discussing domain results, engaging with the analysis in a way that the current lesson-completion model does not generate.
 The community activity is a byproduct.
 The execution intelligence is the output.

 The approach does not require touching TIA's LMS.
 No changes to Teachable.
 No disruption to the existing course structure.
 Members reach the diagnostic through a shared link, the same way any resource is shared.
 The data feeds into a reporting system that gives TIA a view of their community's applied reasoning quality that has not existed before.